XrXr/xrxr.github.io/content/post/no-ephemerons-in-ruby.md

 ---

-Let's say you want to associate a property with an object, but you don't want to write to the object directly, maybe for design reasons or logistical reasons (what if the object is frozen and immutable?)
+Let's say you want to associate a property with an object, but you don't want to write to the object directly, maybe for design reasons or logistical reasons.
+(What if the object is frozen and immutable?)
 You can use `WeakMap` for this, and the garbage collector is free to collect keys of the map:

 ```ruby